Use Card on File with Square Invoices

 If you’d like to create a series of invoices that are automatically sent to your customers on a regular schedule, click on the Recurring tab in the top-right section of the Invoices page.

 Then click the Create Recurring Series button.
 Enter the basic information for the customer and the invoice items, as you would with any new invoice.
-But with the recurring invoices, there is a new section where you can select the start date, frequency, and end date (or number of occurrences).
+With recurring invoices, there is a new section where you can select the start date, frequency and end date (or number of occurrences).

 Click Send to schedule this recurring series and send your customer an email with the series details.
 If you select Save as Draft, your recurring series will not be set nor will any emails be sent to your customers.